Shapes and orientations of massive halos in the statistically anisotropic universe: Conclusion

 As the PDFs presented in this paper are one-point functions, they are insensitive to spatial correlations in halo orientations.
 However, the SA-induced changes in halo orientations may have implications for other cosmological observables, such as intrinsic alignments (IA) \cite{croft00,heavens00,lee00} (see also Refs.~\cite{shi24,ishikawa25} for recent studies on the IA of galaxy clusters).
 Since these effects could be potential sources of systematic errors in cosmological analyses or serve as tools to constrain the SA parameter, investigating how SA influences a broader range of statistical measures is an important direction for future work.

 Our findings highlight the potential of using halo alignment as a complementary probe of the SA in the Universe.
 In particular, measurements of projected halo ellipticity, which is observable in galaxy cluster-galaxy lensing observations, would exhibit systematic directional features due to the SA-induced alignment and could be used to constrain $\gs$.
-Further issues, including projection effects, redshift evolution, and connections to observable quantities, will be necessary to assess the feasibility of such constraints in future surveys.
+However the expected number of galaxy clusters with masses around $10^{14}M_\odot$ at $z \simeq 0$ in the photometric {\it Euclid} survey is $\sim 10^4$ \cite{2016MNRAS.459.1764S},while the average number of halos in our study is $\sim 10^5$.
+Assuming this sample size and pure Poisson statistics, the error bars on $P(\hat{A}_z)$ shown in Figure~4 would be $\simeq 0.04$, whereas the maximum deviation induced by SA from the isotropic case is only $\simeq 0.05$.
+Therefore, even if halo orientation were a directly observable quantity, a modern wide-area survey such as {\it Euclid} alone would be unlikely to provide a significant detection of the SA signature only from the one-point statistics.
+A possible way to improve the constraining power would be to combine multiple observables sensitive to halo alignment, for example, the projected halo ellipticity inferred from galaxy--cluster lensing in Ref.~\cite{oguri10} and the spatial distribution of cluster galaxies in Ref.~\cite{ishikawa25}, possibly including their redshift dependence.
+We leave a more quantitative investigation of these possibilities to future work.